-Edwina offers a variety of services from private yoga classes to mentoring and expert editing of your creative writing, as well as facilitating unique writing workshops and workshops for healing the pain of grief and loss.
+Edwina offers a variety of services from mentoring and expert editing of your creative writing, to facilitating unique creative writing workshops and retreats that combine yoga and writing.

 Edwina Shaw offers innovative, interactive creative writing workshops for children, teenagers and adults.
 Her unique combination of movement and creative writing creates an atmosphere where creativity blossoms and students thrive.

 Edwina is a registered teacher with over twenty years teaching experience for a wide variety of purposes ranging from special schools, to juvenile justice centres, English courses for migrants and refugees, child care centres, the Queensland Writers’ Centre and universities.
 She once had her own language school in Cambodia.
 Since 2005, she has been teaching creative writing at the University of Queensland.
 For the past fifteen years she’s also been teaching yoga, most recently to the performance dance students at the QLD University of Technology.

 It is this unique combination of the physical and the intellect that makes her writing workshops so much fun, incorporating simple yoga, drama and dance techniques to help bring writing alive.

 Edwina holds a Master’s Degree in Creative Writing from the University of QLD (2005) and has been writing and publishing fiction and memoir for over thirteen years.
 In 2012, her book, Thrill Seekers (Ransom Publishing UK), a hard-hitting look at teenage life on the wrong side of the tracks, was shortlisted for the NSW Premier’s Award for New Writing.
 She has also had several stories published in Australian and International literary journals, including the 2014 Best Australian Stories collection (Black Inc.).